tiiuae/drone-vr-pwa/README.md

 # Drone VR PWA

-This is the drone VR PWA application, which works with [jgoppert/purt\_catkin\_ws].
+This is the drone VR progressive web application, which works with [jgoppert/purt\_catkin\_ws].

 ## Prerequisites